imran1509/DevSecOps-Project-Netflix-Deployment/README.md

 That's it!
 You've successfully installed and set up Grafana to work with Prometheus for monitoring and visualization.

-2. **Install and Configure Prometheus Plugin Integration in Jenkins:**
+**Step 11: Install and Configure Prometheus Plugin Integration in Jenkins:**

 - Install "Prometheus metrics" in Jenkins

-    - Integrate Jenkins with Prometheus to monitor the CI/CD pipeline.
+- Restart jenkins

+- Go to Manage Jenkins > Systems

+- look for Prometheus and don't change anything

+- Click on apply and save

+- We have already added Jenkins in Prometheus.yml file on monitoring server in Installing node exporter step.

+**Step 12: Add/Import Jenkins dashboard in grafana:**

+- Just like we added "Node exporter" dashboard.

+- Import "Jenkins" dashboard in grafana.

 **Phase 5: Notification**